 The Council's approach includes an annual review of the Council's Corporate Governance process by the Senior Leadership Team, which includes a detailed examination of corporate risks.
-This review is subsequently reported both to the Council's Cabinet (the Executive) and the Audit Committee (the non Executive).
+This review is subsequently reported both to the Council's Audit Committee.